Blake-K-Yeboah/futuremerce-rebrand/src/content/blog/connecting-shopify-theme-to-github.md

 We hope you’ve found this development tip helpful.

-This is one the many things, our experienced team of engineers could setup for your store.
+This is one of the many things, our experienced team of engineers could setup for your store.

 If you’re interested, feel free to [get in touch](/contact) with us, we’d love to help out.